Photo by Kittie Wilson

 In NH, loons typically initiate their nests between late May and late June.
 Because loons cannot easily walk on land, their nests are built at the water’s edge, which makes them vulnerable to a number of threats.
 Loons generally prefer to nest on islands as opposed to mainland shoreline.

 Loons typically lay 1 or 2 eggs per nest attempt.
 Male and female loons share incubation duties equally.
 Adult loons provide high levels of parental care to their chicks until the chicks reach fledging age (around 12 weeks of age).
 Because of this extended period of care, loons have only one brood of chicks per year.
 Loon chicks are vulnerable to predation and attacks by intruding loons.
 Due to nest failures, loss of chicks, or years in which pairs do not nest, the average loon pair in New Hampshire successfully raises just one chick to fledgling age every two years.

 This slow rate of reproduction is counter balanced by the loon’s long lifespan—the oldest loon of known age in New Hampshire is over 30 years old.
-This means that although loons produce few chicks each year, they have the potential to produce many chicks over the course of their lifetime.
+This means that although loons produce few chicks each year, they have the potential to produce many chicks over the course of their lifetimes.
 Because of this, the viability of our loon population relies heavily on adult loon survival.

 “Loons have been coming to Spofford Lake for many, many years, but typically only to spend a short time on their way north.
-"In my years of living on the lake year round, I only noticed loons staying the whole summer beginning about 8 years ago".
-The first nest the Loon Preservation Committee knows of happened last year (2020) and we were all very fortunate to see one chick arrive and survive to adulthood.
+In my years of living on the lake full-time, I only noticed loons staying the whole summer beginning about 8 years ago.
+The first nest the Loon Preservation Committee knows of happened in 2020 and we were all very fortunate to see one chick arrive and survive to adulthood.
 It’s amazing that their first nest resulted in a chick that survived because the odds are not favorable.

-Page updated June28, 2021
+Page updated August 22, 2021